Case Sellen Construction: Using Virtual Reality to Save Time, Money and Effort in Building Projects

 “The cost of physical mockups for commercial projects can run up to a million dollars.
 With Varjo, it’s now possible to replace those physical mockups with virtual ones because, as Palos says, “the technology has finally caught up.”

-Add easy integration with leading 3D engines like Unity® and Unreal Engine® and the ability to tie in haptic technologies and completely calibrate all your senses, and Varjo is a tool that’s not just helping AEC professionals to make better end-products, it’s also pushing the whole industry forward.
+Add easy integration with leading 3D engines like Unity® and Unreal Engine® and the ability to tie in haptic technologies and completely calibrate all your senses, and Varjo is a tool that’s not just helping AEC professionals to make better end-products, it’s also pushing the whole industry forward with the highest-quality VR for construction.

 Keeping stakeholders up to date